 - To laminate, you can use an iron instead of a laminating machine.
 (I am using these thermal laminating pouches.)
 Instructions: set your iron at a low temperature, as if you would iron silk.
 To be safe, place cardstock over the laminating sheet and iron over it.
 (See HERE how I used an IRON to make a flower bookmark.)

-- Alternatively, you can use sheet protectors and insert your page into it and use dry-erase markers.
+- Alternatively, you can use sheet protectors, insert your page into it, and use dry-erase markers.

 - Corners can be pointy, so I love using a corner rounder.